Scenic Drive on Bohemian Highway

 One of the first areas in the region to attract settlers, this green corridor is protected from the extremes of the marine fog and the inland heat, creating a gem of a benign climate.

-Today, the Bohemian Highway is home to a unique and soulful community of artists and nature lovers.
-Here you'll find organic farms and wineries, specialty nurseries, and innovative restaurants and shops.
-It's also a gateway for superb outdoor activities such as hiking, biking, kayaking, canoeing, zip lining, and more.
+The Bohemian Highway is home to a unique and soulful community of artists and nature lovers.
+Along the drive, you’ll find organic farms and wineries, specialty nurseries, and innovative restaurants and shops.
+It’s also a gateway for superb outdoor activities such as hiking, biking, kayaking, canoeing, ziplining, and more.

 Monte Rio